narrowlink/homepage/docs/client.md

 ## Features of the Narrowlink Client

-- Sharing internet access of a computer behind NAT networks by setting up a local SOCKS5 proxy server.
+- Sharing internet access of a computer behind NAT networks by setting up a local SOCKS5 proxy server or TUN interface.
+- Establishing peer-to-peer connectivity between the client and agent.
 - Enabling TCP and UDP port forwarding to connect to agent-side services.
 - Implementing end-to-end encryption based on Xchacha20Poly1305 and SHA3-based HMAC-256 for signing the remote address.
 - Providing a netcat-like interface for connecting to agent network services.